 \section{The model problem}

 In this section, we set up the model of our interest.
-First, we discuss the particular shape of the lower level parametric optimal control problem in \cref{sec:lower_level_problem}.
+First, we discuss the particular shape of the lower-level parametric optimal control problem in \cref{sec:lower_level_problem}.
 Therefore, we first present the underlying network dynamics and discuss regularity features of associated solutions.
-Second, the lower level objective function is constructed, and solvability of the overall lower level problem is discussed.
-In \cref{sec:upper_level_problem}, we derive the superordinate upper level problem and demonstrate that it possesses an optimal solution in the function space setting.
+Second, the lower-level objective function is constructed, and solvability of the overall lower-level problem is discussed.
+In \cref{sec:upper_level_problem}, we derive the superordinate upper-level problem and demonstrate that it possesses an optimal solution in the function space setting.